-Short term truck insurance, also known as temporary non-trucking liability, is temporary coverage for a commercial truck.
+Short term truck insurance, also known as temporary non-trucking liability insurance, is temporary coverage for a commercial truck.
 Temporary insurance policies are typically valid for just 30 days, but you can also find coverage that lasts just a few days.

 New owner-operators usually purchase these policies to protect against risk and damage while driving the truck to a business location or to get it serviced.

 Short-term policies do not cover trucks while they are transporting goods.
-Truckers must have permanent insurance to start hauling cargo.
+Truckers must have permanent commercial truck insurance to start hauling cargo.

 Types of Trucks Covered by Short Term Trucking Insurance